 With so many options out there, having a full understanding of the key considerations in our dishwasher reviews enables you to make an informed purchasing decision and get the dishwasher that best suits your needs and lifestyle.

-One of the vital considerations is how energy efficient the dishwasher is.
-That concept refers to how much water and energy the appliance consumes.
+One of the vital considerations is how much water and energy the appliance uses.
 For consumers who want to save money and do their bit to help save the planet, the best dishwashers are those that are ENERGY STAR qualified.
-While older models may consume vast amounts of energy and use excessive amounts of water, good quality modern models do not.
+While older models may consume vast amounts of energy and use excessive amounts of water, the best modern models do not.
 In fact, the study conducted by the Energy Saving Trust shows that, on average, an energy-efficient dishwasher set on an eco-cycle uses only a third of the water you use when washing up in a sink.
 It also consumes less energy, as you are heating a comparatively small amount of water when running a dishwasher than when you must heat a full tank of water to manually wash up.
 When making your decision, be sure to look at the estimated yearly running costs too, as this gives you a good idea of how much the machine will cost and save you every year.

 Dishwashers that meet National Sanitation Foundation (NSF) standards ensure your pots and pans are hygienically clean, providing you keep the appliance in good working order.
 An eco-friendly wash cycle provides an economic option that uses less water and less energy, as does a quick cycle, which is suitable for thoroughly cleaning lightly soiled loads.
 If you have a lot of fine dinnerware, such as bone china, a dishwasher with a delicate cycle is a must.
 Choosing a model with a steam cycle is a good option for heavily soiled items.
 The presence of a rinse-only cycle allows you to lightly rinse dishes if you don't plan on running a full cycle immediately.